Board & Committees

 • Ensure that adequate funding and personnel are in place.

-• Engage with stakeholders and key shareholders on issues that are most important to the long-term success of the Company.
+• Engage with stakeholders and key shareholders on issues that are most important to the long-term success of the Company, and to understand their views on governance and performance against the Group’s strategy.

-• Oversee the effective operation of the Workforce Advisory Panel in ensuring the views of the workforce are considered in its discussions and decision-making.
+• Oversee the effective operation of the Workforce Advisory Panel (“WAP”) in ensuring the views of the workforce are considered in its discussions and decision-making, and review their engagement with the WAP on a regular basis.

-• Report to shareholders and give consideration to all significant financial matters.
+• Report to shareholders and give consideration to all significant financial matters in order to present a fair, balanced and understandable assessment of the Group’s position and prospects.

-• Agree Board succession plans and consider the evaluation of the Board’s performance over the preceding year.
+• Agree Board succession plans in a way that promotes diversity, inclusion and equal opportunity in compliance with local laws, and consider the evaluation of the Board’s performance over the preceding year.

-• Oversee the Group’s risk management and internal control systems.
+• Oversee and assess the Group’s risk management and internal control systems, review their effectiveness.

-• Determine the nature and extent of the risks the Group is willing to take.
+• Determine the nature and extent of the risks the Group is willing to take, and conduct an assessment of the Group’s emerging and principal risks.

-• Agree the Group’s governance framework and approve Group compliance policies.
+• Agree the Company’s governance framework and approve Company compliance policies.

 • Monitor, assess and review cyber security and fraud risk for the Group.